secretstartups/handbook/product/product-analysis/experimentation/index.html.md

 Since pseudo-RCTs are less strict, we evaluate them based on a looser p-value interpretation and we use different language to understand and communicate the results.
 The language used for these measurements needs to be very intentional so as to not overstate our confidence.
+This means that we should _not_ communicate a percent change (ex: 10% increase) because our level of certainty and statistical significance could be misinterpreted.
 * p <= 0.05: experiment **“had an impact”**
+  * Ex: The variant landing page showed a lift in click rate from 40% to 44%.
 * p > 0.05 and p < 0.2: experiment **"had a directional impact"** (or **“might have had an impact”**)
+  * Ex: The variant landing page showed a directional lift in click rate from 40% to 44%.

 ## Considerations for selecting experiment type